What Is Strong Coffee?

-So what is a strong coffee?
-Are we talking about a caffeine kick that makes your eyes twitch or a bold strong flavour?
+What exactly is strong coffee?
+A caffeine kick that makes your eyes twitch?
+A bold strong flavour?

 Let's first put a common myth to bed.
 Coffee needs to be analyzed scientifically to decide caffeine content.
 It is said that lower grade Robusta is higher in caffeine compared to high quality Arabica.
 Further, many argue that lighter roasts are higher in caffeine than dark roasts.
 This may be true, but the margin is so small that it is too insignificant to mention.